Tactile Defensiveness in Children: Strategies to Help

 The constant deep input of a weighted vest or weighted blanket can have a significant calming effect on children with sensory processing issues.
 It is possible that the continuous input from these products distracts the brain enough to reduce the focus on light touch that tactile defensive children find threatening.

-• 9 OUT OF 10 CUSTOMERS STATED THEIR CHILDREN SLEEP BETTER WITH THE HAZLI WEIGHTED BLANKET – The Hazli comforting weighted blanket provides pressure that helps your child sleep soundly at night.
-Unlike other weighted blankets for kids, it is filled with natural materials and provide a safe and healthy sleep environment for the children
+- 9 OUT OF 10 CUSTOMERS REPORTED INCREASED COMFORT FOR THEIR CHILDREN WITH THE HAZLI WEIGHTED BLANKET – The Hazli heavy blanket provides gentle pressure that promotes a sense of well-being for your child.
+Unlike other kids weighted blankets, it is filled with natural materials, creating a cozy environment for children.
+Plus, it’s washable for added convenience.

 3. Try Deep Pressure